cm-jones/cramer/README.md

 While I'm aware that there are other (and better) linear algebra libraries out there, I wanted to create one that was simple, easy to understand, and that doesn't try to do too much.
 The codebase is small, readable, and maintainable.
 Think of it as a slimed down version of [Eigen](https://gitlab.com/libeigen/eigen).

 If you're looking for a good (proof-based, non-computational) book on linear algebra, I highly recommend Sheldon Axler's [Linear Algebra Done Right](https://linear.axler.net/).
-This book will help you understand the essence of linear algebra from a mathematician's perspective.
+This book will help you understand the essence of linear algebra from a mathematician's perspective, i.e. viewing matrices as merely representations of linear transformations in a certain basis.

 ## Features